By Andy Joel

 Other UK Gauges

 TT gauge is halfway between OO and N (3 mm to the foot).
-Ready-to-run stock was available many decades ago, but now only a limited number of kits – though it certainly does have modellers still.
+Ready-to-run stock was available many decades ago, but now only a limited number of kits – though it certainly does have modellers still, and there is a UK society.

 T gauge is a third the size of N gauge, and first appeared in 2007.
 Only a couple of UK outline trains are available as far as I know, and to me it is little more than a gimmick.